wiiznokes/changen/README.md

 #### Ignore commit

-Currently, you can write theses patterns anyhere in the commit message or desciption:
+Currently, you can write theses patterns anywhere in the commit message or description:

 - `(skip changelog)`
 - `(ignore changelog)`
 - `!changelog`
 - `!log`

+Note that any commit modifying your changelog will be ignored

 #### Map commit type to section(ex: `### Fixed`) in the changelog